Don't You Want Me: Chart performance and sales

 "Don't You Want Me" was released in the UK in 1981.
 The B-side was "Seconds", another track lifted straight from the Dare album.
-As with previous singles, a 12" version was also issued featuring the original version of "Don't You Want Me" and "Seconds" on the A-side and an "extended dance mix" lasting seven and a half minutes on the B-side.
+As with previous singles, a 12" version was also issued featuring the original version of "Don't You Want Me" and "Seconds" on the A-side, and an "extended dance mix" lasting seven-and-a-half minutes on the B-side.
 This mix is also featured on the remix album Love and Dancing that was released under the name of the League Unlimited Orchestra in 1982.

 To the amazement of the band (and especially Oakey), the song entered the UK singles chart at number nine and rose to number one the following week, remaining there over the Christmas period for five weeks.
-It ultimately became the biggest-selling single to be released in 1981, and the fifth biggest-selling single of the entire decade.
+It ultimately became the biggest-selling single to be released in 1981, and the fifth-biggest-selling single of the entire decade.
 Its success was repeated six months later in the US, with "Don't You Want Me" peaking at number one on the Billboard Hot 100 for three weeks.
 Billboard magazine ranked it as the sixth-biggest hit of 1982.
-The single was certified gold by the Recording Industry Association of America (RIAA) the same year for sales of a million copies.

 After the band scored a number of hits for Warner's East West label, the song was remixed and issued by Virgin as a CD, cassette and twelve-inch single on 16 October 1995.
 This version featured new remixes by Hooj Choons' Red Jerry and the German Eurodance group Snap!, and would peak at number 16 on the UK singles chart.
 The release coincided with the issue of the Human League's second Greatest Hits compilation album shortly afterwards (which featured the Snap!
 7-inch remix).

-As of November 2012, "Don't You Want Me" was the 23rd best-selling single in the UK, with 1.55 million copies sold.
+As of November 2012, "Don't You Want Me" was the 23rd-best-selling single in the UK, with 1.55 million copies sold.
 On 23 March 2014, the song re-entered the UK singles chart at number 19 due to a social media campaign by fans of the Scottish football club Aberdeen.
-In 2017, it was reported to be the 43rd most successful single in UK chart history with sales and streams combined.
+In 2017, it was reported to be the 43rd-most successful single in UK chart history with sales and streams combined.

-In 2021, Viacom International Studios put into production a music chart programme called The 80s Greatest Hits 1980–1989 for Channel 5 and asked the Official Charts Company (OCC) to provide the countdowns for the series, based on the best-selling singles for each year.
-When the 1981 episode was broadcast (now under the title of Britain's Favourite 80's Songs), "Don't You Want Me" was placed at number one, with the OCC now confirming it was the official best-selling song of 1981 with an estimated 1.15 million sales (previously the title had gone to "Tainted Love" by the English synth-pop duo Soft Cell, which now has been put in second place with 1.05 million sales).
+In 2021, Viacom International Studios put into production a music chart programme titled The 80s Greatest Hits 1980–1989 for Channel 5 and asked the Official Charts Company (OCC) to provide the countdowns for the series, based on the best-selling singles for each year.
+When the 1981 episode was broadcast (now under the title of Britain's Favourite 80's Songs), "Don't You Want Me" was placed at number one, with the OCC now confirming it was the official best-selling song of 1981 with an estimated 1.15 million sales (previously the title had gone to "Tainted Love" by the British synth-pop duo Soft Cell, which now has been put in second place with 1.05 million sales).